 In addition to the license agreement, Penn also provides manufacturing and research and development services to the Company.
-During the nine months ended September 30, 2015, and the year ended December 31, 2014, the Company incurred \$0.1 million and \$0.1 million, respectively, in services from Penn for the manufacturing of reagents for sale by the Company as well as \$5.1 million and \$1.3 million, respectively, in research and development services provided by Penn.
+During the nine months ended September 30, 2015, the Company incurred \$0.1 million in services from Penn for the manufacturing of reagents for sale by the Company as well as \$5.1 million in research and development services provided by Penn.